Next price predictor using Neural Network – indicator MetaTrader 4

 You can also compile your own DLL file using source codes in BPNN.zip.

-Alternative: BullsBearsVolume - indicator MetaTrader 5
+Alternative: Price Alert - indicator MetaTrader 4

 Recommendations: